-PAS 27, Separate Financial Statements - Equity Method in Separate Financial Statements (Amendments)
+Amendments to PAS 27, Separate Financial Statements - Equity Method in Separate Financial Statements

-The Amendments will allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
+The amendments will allow entities to use the equity method to account for investments in subsidiaries, joint ventures and associates in their separate financial statements.
 Entities already applying PFRS and electing to change to the equity method in its separate financial statements will have to apply that change retrospectively.
-These Amendments will not have any impact on the Group's consolidated financial statements.
+For first-time adopters of PFRS electing to use the equity method in its separate financial statements, they will be required to apply this method from the date of transition to PFRS.